hori-ryota/dotfiles/README.md

 Dotfiles
 ========
-Dotfiles for Mac using zsh and Vim.
+Dotfiles for Mac using zsh and Neovim.

 Requirement